muquit/mailsend-go/README.md

     -file path*          - path of the attachment.
 Required -name name           - name of the attachment.
 Default is filename -mime-type type      - MIME-Type of the attachment.
-Default is detected -inline              - Set Content-Dispotion to "inline".
+Default is detected -inline              - Set Content-Disposition to "inline".
                            Default is "attachment"
   header                 - Header Command.
 Repeat for multiple headers
     -name header         - Header name